Dental mythbuster 21: Fire safety

 As the responsible person, you must carry out and regularly review a fire risk assessment of the premises.
 This will identify what you need to do to prevent a fire and keep people safe.

-You must keep a written record of your fire risk assessment if your business has five or more people.
+You must keep a written record of your fire risk assessment.

 Carrying out the assessment

-The fire safety risk assessment chart gives more detailed information about these steps.
+The fire safety risk assessment checklist gives more detailed information about these steps.

 Help with the assessment